sxlijin/sxlijin.github.io/posts/2024-02-11-from-big-tech-to-startup.md

----
-title: "Lessons Learned: From Big Tech to Startup"
-...

 # Lessons Learned: From Big Tech to Startup

 I started my career with a 4-year stint at Google, regularly dealing with orgs